rapoliveira/MulensModel/exploring_MulensModel/README.md

 # Raphael's workspace within MulensModel

-This workspace contains the main script, auxiliary codes and templates to fit binary source (1L2S) models and produce input to run binary lens (2L1S) models afterwards.
-The fitting is carried out following a number of steps: *(i)* quick PSPL minimization with scipy.minimize; *(ii)* quick 1L2S estimation to find minimum flux between bumps; *(iii)* final PSPL fits with EMCEE, with split data and subtracting one from the other; *(iv)* final 1L2S fit with EMCEE as result.
+This workspace contains the main script, auxiliary codes and templates to fit binary source (1L2S) models and generate input for subsequent binary lens (2L1S) modeling.
+The steps for the fitting are: *(i)* PSPL minimization using `scipy.minimize`; *(ii)* quick 1L2S fitting to find minimum flux between bumps; *(iii)* final PSPL fits with EMCEE, with data split and subtracted from one another; *(iv)* final 1L2S fit with EMCEE.

-The main script is [fit_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/fit_binary_source.py), where FitBinarySource class inherits UlensModelFit (see [example_16](https://github.com/rapoliveira/MulensModel/blob/develop/examples/example_16/ulens_model_fit.py)) to use a lot of its functions to parse inputs and outputs.
-The auxiliary codes are:
+The main script is [fit_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/fit_binary_source.py), where the `FitBinarySource` class inherits from `UlensModelFit` (see [example_16](https://github.com/rapoliveira/MulensModel/blob/develop/examples/example_16/ulens_model_fit.py)) to use many of its functions for parsing inputs and outputs.
+The auxiliary scripts are:
-- [utils.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/.utils.py): stores utilitary functions, used in several parts of the process;
+- [utils.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/.utils.py): stores utility functions that are used in various parts of the process;
-- [save_results_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/save_results_binary_source.py): produces the final outputs (figures, chains and yaml files with results);
+- [save_results_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/save_results_binary_source.py): generates the final outputs, including figures, chains and YAML files with results;
 - [prepare_binary_lens.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/prepare_binary_lens.py): prepares the YAML input for 2L1S fitting.

-Projects like "OGLE-evfinder" and "W16-59events" are separated in different folders which, in turn, contain folders for photometry and results.
-Use "project-name" folder to setup a new project, where you must edit the input YAML file ([1L2S_project-name.yaml](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/1L2S_project-name.yaml)) and an optional table with the [peak times](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/t_peaks-file.dat), as well as add the photometry files.
+Projects like "OGLE-evfinder" and "W16-59events" are organized into separate folders, each containing subfolders for photometry data and results.
+Use "project-name" folder to setup a new project, where you can edit the input YAML file ([1L2S_project-name.yaml](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/1L2S_project-name.yaml)) and the optional table with [peak times](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/t_peaks-file.dat), as well as adding more photometry files.

 ## Usage for binary source (1L2S) fitting